-Born in Hamilton, Judy McIntosh grew up in Hawkes Bay, amidst a creative family.
-All four of her sisters have spent time in the arts, whether as designers, curators, or in the screen world (sister Jan is a veteran television producer).
+Born in Hamilton, Judy McIntosh grew up in Hawke's Bay, amidst a creative family.
+All four of her sisters have spent time in the arts, whether as designers, curators, or in the screen world (sister Jan has produced many television shows).

-Her first screen gig was playing female cop Lois Higgs on 80s television hit Mortimer’s Patch.
-As the roles began to piling up over the next few years, screen work quickly became her preferred acting home.
-Casting agents often picked her for ‘socially responsible roles’ (lawyers, doctors, teachers).
-As she commented in the late 80s, “if someone needs a tarty girlfriend I don’t get asked to audition.”
+Her first screen gig was playing one of the only female cops on 80s TV show Mortimer’s Patch.
+As the roles began to pile up over the next few years, screen work quickly became her preferred home.
+Casting agents often picked her for "socially responsible roles" (lawyers, doctors, teachers).
+As she commented in the late 80s, "if someone needs a tarty girlfriend I don’t get asked to audition".

-She also began working on the first of a long run of international projects: in England, Australia and even back in New Zealand.
-Among them, McIntosh spent three years playing a doctor on Australian hit G.P, and co-starred opposite LA Law’s Harry Hamlin in forgotten big-screen thriller Ebbtide (1994).
+The Grasscutter marked the first of a long run of international projects: in England, Australia and even in Narnia.
+In Australia, McIntosh spent three years playing a doctor on award-winning show G.P., and co-starred opposite LA Law heart-throb Harry Hamlin in legal thriller Ebbtide (1994).

-The international projects have included fantasy film Bridge to Terabitha — though pressed for a favourite, she lists playing mother to the pint-sized adventurers in The Lion, The Witch and the Wardrobe.
-McIntosh has tacked roles “far more demanding in terms of screen time and the responsibility of carrying a film”, but she enjoyed the “great sense of family” on set, and has fond memories of a magical gala premiere in London.
-She still gets fan mail from her time in Narnia.
+The international projects included fantasy film Bridge to Terabithia.
+Pressed for a favourite, McIntosh listed another fantasy movie shot in New Zealand: playing mother to the pint-sized adventurers of The Lion, The Witch and the Wardrobe.
+McIntosh had definitely tackled roles "far more demanding in terms of screen time and the responsibility of carrying a film", but she loved the "great sense of family" on set, and had fond memories of a magical gala premiere in London.
+She continued to get fan mail from her time in Narnia.

 Sources include